JetBrains/create-react-kotlin-app/packages/kotlin-webpack-plugin/README.md

 # kotlin-webpack-plugin

-This package allows compiling [Kotlin](https://kotlinlang.org/) files to JavaScript
+This package allows compiling [Kotlin](https://kotlinlang.org/) files to JavaScript using webpack.

 ## Installation